Best STP Broker in the UK to Research

-Another major benefit to using an STP broker is that these brokers don’t bet against their traders.
+Another feature of an STP broker is that these brokers don’t bet against their traders.
 With a market maker broker, your broker acts as the counterparty to your trade – so it’s incentivized for your trade to lose.
 With an STP brokerage, the broker isn’t the counterparty to your trade.
 So, the broker is incentivized to execute well and collect its commission or spread.

 STP Brokers Fees Comparison

-Most forex brokers charge spreads, and they can vary widely between brokers for the same currency pairs or throughout the trading day.
+Most forex brokers charge spreads, and they may vary widely between brokers for the same currency pairs or throughout the trading day.